Bodera/LearnPath_Mathematics/intro-to-calculus/booklet-solved.md

 #### Question No. 5

-In the problems presented below, calculate the value of the given expression without using a calculator:
+Calculate the value of the given expression without using a calculator:

 a) 3⁵
 b) 4⁻²